1 CFC Games Played

 He became a Lieutenant in the Royal Field Artillery and left Australia on June 9, 1915 on the Osterley.
 While the Australians were then fighting doggedly on the slopes of Gallipoli, Langtree knew he was headed to France – and the Western Front – where the deadly stalemate was even worse than on the peninsula.

 Collingwood won the match by 25 points, despite having several of their stars absent.
-Langtree barely scored a mention in his role at half-forward.
-It would prove to be his one and only game of VFL football.
-He was replaced the following week and was never considered again.
+Langtree barely scored a mention in his role at half-forward, and it would prove to be his one and only game of VFL football.

 Sadly, Langtree would be dead within 14 months of sailing off to war.
 He was wounded near the French town of Corbie, near Amiens, and died of his wounds on August 3, 1916.
 He was 33 and it was his sister who received the cable telling of his demise.